Isaac Alzamora

 Isaac Alzamora was the first Vice President of Peru from 1899 to 1903.
 He also served from 1888 to 1889 as the foreign minister of Peru.

 Early life

 He was born on 3 June 1850 in Lima, Peru to José María Alzamoro and Josefa Mayo.
-He studied at Colegio Nacional Nuestra señora of Guadalupe and graduated in 1866.
+He studied at the College of Our Lady of Guadalupe and graduated in 1866.
 Later he entered the University of San Marcos and obtained a doctorate in Jurisprudence.